TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 Here we are putting the page content into a separate HTML file, allowing for separate access control and for an editing workflow that does not need much TypoScript.
-The CMS renderer still requires a TypoScript template on the :guilabel:`Minimal design` page to know which file to process.
+The TYPO3 renderer still requires a TypoScript template on the :guilabel:`Minimal design` page to know which file to process.

 Resulting web page